Environmental Protection Clinic

 The Environmental Protection Clinic is designed to introduce students to several major environmental policy questions and a variety of methods of advocating for environmental improvement.
 Students work in small teams for a single client organization, such as a local, national or international environmental organization, a community group, or a local, state, or national governmental entity.
 Students work on a specific project for the term that involves environmental law and policy issues, and that may include assisting with legal research and litigation, drafting legislation or regulations, developing policy proposals and participating in international negotiations on global warming issues.

-• For a Pennsylvania environmental group concerned about the environmental impacts of development of the Marcellus Shale natural gas deposits, clinic students reviewed current and proposed regulatory frameworks in other states, and made recommendations for Pennsylvania to consider on how to improve and strengthen environmental regulation of Marcellus Shale development.
-The clinic students also helped to organize and participate in a conference on this topic.
+For a Pennsylvania environmental group concerned about the environmental impacts of development of the Marcellus Shale natural gas deposits, clinic students reviewed current and proposed regulatory frameworks in other states, and made recommendations for Pennsylvania to improve and strengthen environmental regulation of Marcellus Shale development.
+Students also helped organize and participated in a conference on this topic.

-• For a federal agency, students reviewed the types of scientific, public health and environmental data found in environmental impact reviews conducted under federal law and recommended ways to make this information more readily publically accessible.
+For a federal agency, students reviewed the types of scientific, public health, and environmental data found in environmental impact reviews conducted under federal law and recommended ways to make this information more readily publicly accessible.